346280

 A company's gross profit margin has a major impact on its ability to exert pricing power, develop new products, and invest in marketing.
 These factors may ultimately determine the winner in a competitive market, making it a critical metric to track for the long-term investor.

-Nextdoor's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 81% this quarter, down 0.5 percentage points year on year.
+Nextdoor's gross profit margin, which tells us how much money the company gets to keep after covering the base cost of its products and services, came in at 81.2% this quarter, up 1.1 percentage points year on year.

-Gross margins have been relatively stable over the last year, averaging 80.9%.
-Nextdoor's margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.
+Nextdoor's gross margins have been relatively stable over the last year, averaging 81.2%.
+Its margins are some of the highest in the consumer internet sector, enabling it to fund large investments in product and marketing during periods of rapid growth to stay one step ahead of the competition.

 User Acquisition Efficiency

-Consumer internet businesses like Nextdoor grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).
+Unlike enterprise software that's typically sold by dedicated sales teams, consumer internet businesses like Nextdoor grow from a combination of product virality, paid advertisement, and incentives.

 Profitability & Free Cash Flow